-- 1. Masters degree in counseling or a related educational field.
+- 1. Master's degree in counseling or a related educational field.
 (See Master of Education Counseling) - 2.
 A minimum of two years of teaching experience in an accredited school. - 3.
 Admission to graduate study within the School of Education and Human Development as post graduate applicant. - 4.
-Completions of COUN 6310 and other related courses to the program as assigned by Counseling Faculty and approval of School Counseling Program Coordinator. - 5.
-Pass the TExES #152.
+Completions of counseling courses as assigned by Counseling Faculty and approval of School Counseling Program Coordinator.
+Courses may include: